 Both sides should be committed to making the partnership work.
-At the moment there is no straight-forward process for a school to leave a MAT.
+At the moment there is no straightforward process for an school to leave a MAT.
 If there were serious issues, we would try to resolve matters with your school and the DfE.
 We all want what is best for the children in your school.